-Similar to the general population, heart disease and cancer are the two most common causes of death among Al/AN residents in this service area.
+Similar to the general population, heart disease and cancer are the two most common causes of death among AI/AN residents in the network of urban Indian health organizations.
+Unintentional injury ranks third in all cause mortality among Al/AN, significantly higher than the general population.